Wissance/WeatherControl/README.md

 ## WeatherControl

+### General description

+This project is a tutorial for begginners how to organize your code, build flexible and re-usable code and how to build asp net core web api (rest).

 ### Glossary / Domain object

 * Station - weather station that has name, description, coordinates and it **can measure one or multiple weather